-General Psychiatry Team 1 (including Consultation Liaison and Substance Abuse Service)
+General Psychiatry Team 1 (including Consultation-liaison and Substance Abuse Service)

 General Psychiatry Team 2 (including Sleep Disorder Clinic)

-In order to facilitate the effective transitions of care across the mental health services for those patients with ADHD / ASD seen in the Child and Adolescent Psychiatric Clinic, we will continue our comprehensive service to them in Transition clinic before they are transferred to our Adult ADHD / ASD clinic.
-Other disorder specific clinics include:
+- In order to facilitate the effective transitions of care across the mental health services, the team will continue comprehensive service to those patients with ADHD / ASD in Transition Clinic before transferring to Adult ADHD / ASD clinic.

-- Adolescent clinic
+- Adolescent Clinic

-- Eating Disorder clinic
+- Eating Disorder Clinic

-- Tourette Syndrome & Tics Disorder clinic
+- Tourette Syndrome and Tics Disorder Clinic

 Community Psychiatry Team